-With sales of electric vehicles (EVs) increasing year-on-year and the uptake only expected to grow, you might be curious to know why they’re becoming more and more popular.
-If you’re interested in what electric cars have to offer, but are unsure about running costs, look no further than Wilsons for more information – we’ve got the knowledge and industry experience to help you out.
+With sales of electric vehicles (EVs) and hybrids increasing year-on-year and the uptake only expected to grow, you might be curious to know why they’re becoming more and more popular.
+If you’re interested in what hybrid and electric cars have to offer, but are unsure about running costs, look no further than Wilsons for more information – we’ve got the knowledge and industry experience to help you out.

 One of the main draws of electric vehicle ownership is how economical they are.
 They're simply much cheaper to run than traditional cars, especially if you can charge at home.
 Let’s say your average daily commute is a 30-mile round trip.
 If your petrol car gives you 43 mpg and you filled up with £50 of fuel, that gives you about 420 miles before you’d need to fill up.
 Let’s say you work 22 days in a month, drive roughly 660 miles and fill up twice – you’d have to pay £100.

 Switch to an electric car, and you’re looking at between £2.50 and £5.00 per overnight charge, depending on your tariff.
 This would give you 100 miles to play with, meaning that for your commute, you’d need to charge it six times and pay roughly £30 a month in electricity.
 That’s £70 off your bill, and a saving of about £850 a year – a figure not to be sniffed at!

 Another major perk of EV ownership is that because they’re greener,

 they’ll save you money in other areas such as road tax.
 Most electric

 cars are exempt from road tax, as they produce zero CO